Bw3ll/ShellWasp/README.md

 ## Note
 Please note that this GitHub is currently incomplete, and it will be updated with more information at a later date, including install instructions.

-Some UI design aesthetics inspired by Tarek Abdelmotaleb.